platformsh/platformsh-docs/sites/platform/src/integrations/source/bitbucket.md

 ---
 title: Integrate with Bitbucket
 sidebarTitle: Bitbucket
-description: See how to manage your Platform.sh environments directly from your Bitbucket repository.
+description: See how to manage your {{< vendor/name >}} environments directly from your Bitbucket repository.
 ---

 {{% source-integration/intro source="Bitbucket" %}}